andreas-mausch/rust-gui-dioxus/README.md

   This is similar to Tauri (which essentially is used under the hood if I understood correctly), which I have tested [in the past](https://andreas-mausch.de/blog/2020-02-20-tauri/).
 - The code can be re-used for all supported platforms, including mobile and web.
 Very nice.

+Update 2025-02 (Dioxus 0.6.3):

+- File size increased to 3.7mb for the release build
+- There was no easy method to add a menu for a desktop app in Dioxus 0.4.3.
+  This has changed and there is even an official [example](https://github.com/DioxusLabs/dioxus/blob/v0.6.3/examples/custom_menu.rs) available.
+I just wonder if/how it is displayed for mobile apps, I haven't tested it yet.
+- I had a look at the dynamic dependencies for the Linux build, and this is a bit
+  disappointing: It is huge.
+- Despite the little file size, the app still basically starts a browser which makes the start-up time a bit slow.
+It is not huge, but also not ideal.